Recruitment & Staffing

 You don’t need to find more candidates.
 You don’t need to win more reqs.
 You need to stop losing the placements you’ve already made.

-The recruiter who lost that $29,000 DevOps placement in November was me.
-I didn’t lose it because I couldn’t find the candidate or because the client was difficult.
-I lost it because I went silent for eight days and gave a counteroffer the space to land unchallenged.
-The candidate’s manager offered remote work and a $10,000 raise, and I wasn’t in the room — or even in the candidate’s inbox — when the decision was being made.
+That DevOps placement wasn’t lost because the candidate couldn’t be found or because the client was difficult.
+It was lost because the recruiter went silent for eight days and gave a counteroffer the space to land unchallenged.
+The candidate’s manager offered remote work and a raise, and nobody from the agency was in the room — or even in the candidate’s inbox — when the decision was being made.

-That doesn’t happen anymore.
-Every accepted offer on my desk now triggers a structured four-phase engagement sequence.
-I know within 48 hours whether a counteroffer is in play.
-I know within a week whether the candidate is genuinely committed or hedging.
-And I have a phone call scheduled 72 hours before every start date, every time, no exceptions.
+With a structured system, that doesn’t happen.
+Every accepted offer triggers a four-phase engagement sequence.
+You know within 48 hours whether a counteroffer is in play.
+You know within a week whether the candidate is genuinely committed or hedging.
+And a phone call is scheduled 72 hours before every start date, every time, no exceptions.

 The offer is not the finish line.
 It is the starting gun for the most dangerous phase of the placement.
 Build the system that protects every deal between acceptance and arrival, and your billings will reflect work you’ve already done — instead of revenue that disappeared while you were celebrating.